front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg.md

 </blockquote>

 <blockquote class="important">
 **Note:** The WysiwygV2 is not used in the default theme yet because of backward compatibility issues.
-It will come in next releases, but you can already use it today in your own theme by overriding the components that should use it.
+It will arrive in a future release, but you can already use it today in your own theme by overriding the components that should use it.
 </blockquote>

 ## `<WysiwygV2 />` usage

-You can use this component by using the following code:
+Here is an example of using this component:

 ```jsx
 import React from "react";